-- A glimpse into the studies registered between 2011 and 2013 and further between 2014 and 2016 shows that the U.S. and Western Europe are the major hub for clinical trials.
+- A glimpse into the studies registered between 2011 and 2013 and further between 2014 and 2016 shows that the U.S. and Western Europe are the major hubs for clinical trials.

 - Together, these countries are located in the traditional regions of North America and Western Europe, hosting 58.8% of all clinical trials (44,370[sum of five countries]/75,420 [total number of clinical trials]).
 Except for the U.S., each country contributed 5%-9% to the total number of clinical trials.

-- Robust and easy regulatory system in place
+- The robust and easy regulatory system in place

 - Great professional clinical research culture

 If you’re looking to conduct clinical trials in such a place with great emphasis on quality and timelines, U.S. might be the region you’re looking for.
-Here are several things to consider, when you start planning to conduct clinical trial in US.
+Here are several things to consider, when you start planning to conduct the clinical trial in the United States.

 Of course, the first things to consider are the regulatory requirements and necessary approvals.

 Need support for your clinical trials in the United States?